Skip to navigation Skip to content

 • they advise they are the victim of family and domestic violence (FDV) allegedly, perpetrated by a parent

 The parent should not be contacted as part of the UTLAH assessment, even if the young person has given consent.
 This may put the young person or other family members at risk.
-In these cases, O18 Service Officers should consult with Social Work.
+In these cases, O18 Service Officers will consult with a social worker who provides support to the O18 Team.

 If the young person cannot obtain completed SY016 statements for one or both parents, or advises it would be unsafe for them to do so, complete a warm transfer to O18.
 If the call is unsuccessful: